 Saint John of the Cross compared faith to feet by which we journey toward God, and love is our guide.
 It is ironic that during the years that I could not actually use my feet because of disease, I continued to walk spiritually toward God.
 And yes, love was my guide.
 Now as an old man, I am discovering that the whole of my life — even in its darkest times — has been a journey toward love in its various forms:

-Christ loved those who hurt him—he is God-made-man and God is love.
-The journey toward the source of love (personified with the Incarnation) is the whole purpose of my time on earth.
-And I suspect that in your heart of hearts, you will discover the same is true for you.
+Christ loved those who hurt him—He is God-made-man and God is love.
+The journey toward the source of divine love (Christ) is the whole purpose of my time on earth.
+And I suspect that in your heart- of-hearts, you will discover the same is true for you.

 1John 4.8.